Max Planck - Harvard Research Center

 colleagues and students in the discovery of new data which will prompt us to re-think and revise many of our contemporary perspectives on the history of pandemic disease, cultural engagement, migration and human health.

-The main research sites for MHAAM are the Max Planck Institute for the Science of Human History in Jena, Germany (Johannes Krause’s group), and the Initiative for the Science of the Human Past at Harvard (SoHP), with research groups including those of Michael McCormick, David Reich and Noreen Tuross.
+The main research sites for MHAAM are the Max Planck Institute for the Science of Human History in Jena, Germany (Johannes Krause’s group), and the Initiative for the Science of the Human Past at Harvard (SoHP), with research groups including those of Michael McCormick, David Reich, Noreen Tuross, and Christina Warinner.